Engage-Press/monorepo/src/strategos-t/rules.typ

 == Barkerese Units

-Using rules not unlike those in Phil Barker's _De Bellis Antiquatatis_ or _Hordes of the Things,_ an army can be built from *units* (each representing a company, batallion, or regiment of troops; or, a few heroes and their retainers).
+Using rules not unlike those in Phil Barker's _De Bellis Antiquatatis_ or _Hordes of the Things,_ an army can be built from *units* (each representing a battalion or small regiment of troops; or, a few heroes and their retainers).
 One has a number of Army Points (AP) to spend, 24 as standard; and the units one can buy are as follows (with the caveat that at least half the total AP must consist of 2 AP or 1 AP units):

 #table(
     columns: 4,